metacraft-labs/py2nim_deprecated/README.md

 (currently only the warn message is produced)

-It is limited to the translation of one package at a time: it assumes that any foreign import-s would be either of libraries about which it will have internal mappings(in the future, providable by an user) or libraries that the user will port himself.
+py2nim is currently limited to the translation of one package at a time.
+We assume that any foreign imports would be either libraries for which there will be internal mappings or libraries that will be translated separately.

 We have tested mostly with versions of Python3, but py2nim seems to work fine with Python2.7 too.

 ## Implementation

-py2nim infers types of Python functions with [our python-deduckt library](https://github.com/metacraft-labs/python-deduckt) After that it applies further type inference on the AST based on knowledge about Python semantics.
+py2nim infers the types of all Python functions with [our python-deduckt library](https://github.com/metacraft-labs/python-deduckt)
+After that it applies further type inference on the AST based on knowledge about Python semantics.
-It detects some typical Python patterns and constructs and translated them to idiomatic Nim equivalents.
+It detects some typical Python patterns and constructs and translates them to idiomatic Nim equivalents.
-It has also internal mappings of some of the standard library methods to Nim idioms.
+It also has internal mappings of some of the standard library methods to Nim idioms.
 Finally it produces `PNode`-s and reuses the compiler's `renderer.nim` to generate code.

 ## What kind of transformations is py2nim capable of?